WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 be resumed in the next iteration.

-Second, the parent-child relationship determines where execution continues after a suspend continuation returns.
-Control simply transfers to the next instruction after the `resume` instruction in the parent.
-A particular special case of this occurs when we resume a suspended continuation created with `cont.new`.
+Second, the parent-child relationship determines where execution continues after a continuation returns.
+Control simply transfers to the next instruction after the `resume` instruction that resumed the continuation in the parent, just as a normal function call returns to the instruction after its call site.
 For instance, in our example we pass `$generator` to `cont.new`.
-Once the loop counter `$i` reaches 0 the continuation returns.
-Execution then continues after the `resume` instruction in the consumer and the consumer also returns.
+Each time we suspend we run a little bit more of the `$generator` function.
+Once the loop counter `$i` reaches 0, the `$generator` function returns and we have reached the end of the continuation, so it too returns.
+Execution then continues at the parent immediately after the `resume` instruction called by the consumer, and the consumer also returns.

 The full definition of this module can be found [here](examples/generator.wast).